UKCloud/documentation/articles/azure/azs-ref-pricing.md

 - Cloud Credits

-For more information about the discount and purchase schemes offered by UKCloud, see the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).
+For more information about the discount and purchase schemes offered by UKCloud, see [*UKCloud discount and purchase schemes*](../other/other-ref-discount-schemes.md).

 ## Additional pricing notes